Remember Ecology in your Will

 Substantial bequests can be dedicated to the building of new facilities dedicated to the furtherance of ecological science.
 However, we can only consider this option when:

 - in partnership with local agencies, we have established that a real need exists

 - the person leaving the legacy or their executors have identified a partner in advance who would commit to cover all running costs of the facility after it is built.

 Major decisions on capital projects are made by BES Council.

-We don’t offer legal advice or recommend legal practices.
+We do not offer legal advice or recommend law firms.
 However, you can take advantage of the Law Society of England and Wales’ free Find a Solicitor Guide at http://solicitors.lawsociety.org.uk/ A similar service is offered for people resident in Scotland by the Law Society of Scotland at http://www.lawscot.org.uk/find-a-solicitor/ BES members resident in Northern Ireland can take advantage of the service offered by the Law Society of Northern Ireland at https://www.lawsoc-ni.org/solicitors

-The only advice we do offer is that you should always take the advice of a full qualified legal professional when making a Will.
+The only advice that we do offer is that you should always take the advice of a full qualified legal professional when making or changing a Will.

-We hope that you will remember ecology in your Will.
-Thank you.
+We hope that you will consider remembering ecology in your Will.